 Crime, Violence, Discipline, and Safety in U.S. Public Schools: Findings from the School Survey on Crime and Safety

-The survey was first administered in the spring of the 1999–2000 school year and repeated in school years 2003–04, 2005–06, 2007–08, 2009–10, and 2015–16.
-The 2015–16 survey was developed by the National Center for Education Statistics of the U.S. Department of Education with the support of the National Institute of Justice of the U.S. Department of Justice.
+The 2017–18 survey (SSOCS:2018) was developed and managed by the National Center for Education Statistics of the U.S. Department of Education with supplemental funding provided by the National Institute of Justice of the U.S. Department of Justice.
+SSOCS:2018 is based on a nationally representative stratified random sample of 4,803 U.S. public elementary and secondary schools.

-Selected Findings from the 2015-16 Survey
+Selected Findings from the 2017–18 Survey

 More information about the SSOCS survey and other SSOCS products can be found at https://nces.ed.gov/surveys/ssocs/.